 Comstock periodically uses swaps, floors and collars to hedge oil and natural gas prices and interest rates.
 Swaps are settled monthly based on differences between the prices specified in the instruments and the settlement prices of futures contracts.
 Generally, when the applicable settlement price is less than the price specified in the contract, Comstock receives a settlement from the counterparty based on the difference multiplied by the volume or amounts hedged.
-Similarly, when the applicable settlement from the counterparty for floors when the applicable settlement price is less than the price is less than the price specified in the contract, Comstock generally receives a settlement from the counterparty for floors when the applicable settlement price is less than the price specified in the contract, which is based on the difference multiplied by the volume hedged.
+Similarly, when the applicable settlement price exceeds the price specified in the contract, Comstock pays the counterparty based on the difference.
+Comstock generally receives a settlement from the counterparty for floors when the applicable settlement price is less than the price specified in the contract, which is based on the difference multiplied by the volume hedged.
 For collars, generally Comstock receives a settlement from the counterparty when the settlement price is below the floor and pays a settlement to the counter party when the settlement price exceeds the cap.
 No settlement occurs when the settlement price falls between the floor and cap.

 In January 2008, Comstock entered into natural gas swaps which fix the price at \$8.00 per Mmbtu (at the Houston Ship Channel) for 520,000 Mmbtu's per month of production from certain properties in South Texas for the period February 2008 through December 2009.
 The Company designated these swaps at their inception as cash flow hedges.
 Realized gains and losses are included in oil and gas sales in the month of production.
 Changes in the fair value of derivative instruments designated as cash flow hedges, to the extent they are effective in offsetting cash flows attributable to the hedged risk, are recorded in other comprehensive income until the hedged item is recognized in earnings.
 Any change in fair value resulting from ineffectiveness is recognized in oil and gas sales as an unrealized gain or loss.
-No amounts relating to the hedge ineffectiveness were recognized in oil and gas sales during the three months ended September 30, 2009.
+No amounts relating to the hedge ineffectiveness were recognized in oil and gas sales during the three months and nine months ended September 30, 2009.
 A benefit from hedge ineffectiveness of \$0.4 million before income taxes was recognized during the three months ended September 30, 2008 which resulted in hedge ineffectiveness being zero for the nine months ended September 30, 2008.
 The Company realized gains of \$7.3 million and \$20.3 million during the three and nine months ended September 30, 2009, respectively, which are included in oil and gas sales in the accompanying Consolidated Statements of Operations.
 The Company realized losses of \$2.7 million and \$7.4 million during the three and nine months ended September 30, 2008, respectively, which are included in oil and gas sales in the accompanying Consolidated Statements of Operations.
-The Company realized losses of \$2.7 million and \$7.4 million during the three and nine months ended September 30, 2008, respectively, which are included in oil and gas sales in the accompanying Consolidated Statements of Operations.
-The Company realized losses of \$2.7 million and \$7.4 million during the three and nine months ended September 30, 2008, respectively, which are included in oil and
+The change in the market value of derivative financial instruments recognized in other comprehensive income (loss), net of income taxes, was a loss of \$5.7 million for the nine months ended September 30, 2009 and a gain of \$1.8 million for the nine months ended September 30, 2008.
+As of September 30, 2009, the estimated fair value of the Company's derivative financial instruments, which equals their carrying value, was a net asset of \$5.3 million, which is classified as a current asset.